-Are you looking for a Lemonade recipe that has the perfect ratio of sour to sweet flavor?
+Are you looking for an easy lemonade recipe that has the perfect ratio of sour to sweet flavor?
 In my opinion, this is a must in any worthwhile lemonade recipe.
-This recipe is definitely the only recipe you will ever need!
+If so, this recipe is definitely the only recipe you will ever need!
+And if you have lemons leftover, try making Italian limoncello!

 - Stir over medium heat until the sugar is completely dissolved.

-- Remove simple syrup from heat, pour into a serving pitcher.
+- Remove simple syrup from the heat, and pour it into a serving pitcher.

 - Stir in one cup of lemon juice and the remaining four cups of water.